 They also have heat and altitude acclimation features that tell you how long it will take to adjust to higher elevation or temperatures.
 If you travel a lot, this is a great feature.
 The VO2Max takes into account the heat and altitude, and adjusts based on where you are.
 This is great for race predictions, as you’ll get estimated times for your 5k, 10k, half-marathon and marathon runs.

-Training effect also goes into more detail that before with other Garmin devices, telling you your specific training load for an individual workout, as well as the aerobic and anaerobic benefits.
+Training effect also goes into more detail than before, telling you your specific training load for an individual workout, as well as the aerobic and anaerobic benefits.

 Also available in both watches is the Virtual Partner training feature.
 Designed to help you meet goals, the virtual partner lets you race against yourself for distance, time, pace, or speed goals.